 Multi-tiered storage technologies continue to evolve and offer new opportunities for cost savings, performance improvements, replication, and containment of storage sprawl.
 An enterprise storage environment is often a candidate for assessment independent of other infrastructure components.
 Our storage architects have extensive expertise in best storage practices and a variety of on-premises and cloud-based storage technologies.

 At DivIHN, we always approach our projects with a holistic frame of reference.
 A storage rationalization project, for example, cannot be executed in a vacuum.
 We look at the whole context, including business drivers, operations, systems (applications), and other elements of the technology landscape to deliver recommendations and solutions that make sense for the enterprise.
 This point of view also enables us to provide high value in rationalization projects that span multiple domains of applications and infrastructure.
 Whether the project is focused on a specific technology area or spans the whole of IT, we believe it is critical to understand how all of the things work together to provide business value.
-In light of other business goals and current and planned IT projects, we will provide rationalization recommendations, blueprints, and roadmaps that make holistic sense for the enterprise.
+In light of other business goals and current and planned IT projects, we will provide IT Application rationalization recommendations, blueprints, and roadmaps that make holistic sense for the enterprise.

 Our team of experienced executives assist with IT expense planning, project budgets, ROI projections, and vendor management initiatives such as contract reviews.
 This becomes particularly important in the prioritization and sequencing of multi-project rationalization programs.